caius/lstrip-on-steroids/readme.md

 But that just looks horrible, and you've amended your story to fit the code (kinda.)

-Luckily, the last line contains just the amount of whitespace you want to be removed from each line, so with a bit of jiggery pokery, you can have your cake and eat it too.
+Luckily, you can automatically work out just the right amount of whitespace you want to be removed from each line, so with a bit of jiggery pokery, you can have your cake and eat it too.
 (The cake is not a lie.)

-Seeing as `String#-@` isn't defined already, this gem defines that for it, so you just prepend your multiline string with `-` to have it automagically strip the indents and leave the rest of your shitespace a-ok.
+Seeing as `String#-@` isn't defined already, this gem defines that for it, so you just prepend your multiline string with `-` to have it automagically strip the shitespace and leave the rest of your whitespace a-ok.
 So you end up with:

 	Scenario: Fake thing happens
 	  When I do something